wragge/trove-data-guide/pathways/collections/collectionbuilder.md

 GitHub will now rebuild the exhibition using your new data.

-Reload the exhibition url to view your Trove data!
+Reload the exhibition url to see your brand new Trove exhibition!

 +++